deta/space-docs/src/pages/docs/en/quickstart-guides/node.md

 });
 ```

-This code sets up a basic web server that listens on the specified port by the `PORT` environment variable.
+This code sets up a basic web server that listens on the port specified by the `PORT` environment variable.

 > 💡 Make sure your app is configured to listen on the port defined by the `PORT` [environment variable](https://deta.space/docs/en/basics/micros#micro-environment-variables).

 ## Create a Space Project

-[Space projects](https://deta.space/docs/en/basics/projects) allow you to build and test apps with different Space features before releasing them to the public.
+[Space projects](https://deta.space/docs/en/basics/projects) allow you to build, test, and use apps on Deta Space.
+They are also a (optional) launchpad for releasing them to the public.

 To create a Space project, run the following command in the directory containing your source code: